All templates

 Connect your data sources

-Use the link below to connect motherduck to Faraday.
+Use the link below to connect MotherDuck to Faraday.
 You can also skip this step and use CSV files to get started instead.

 2. Step 2